raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     = must (sin TO) Recomendación encarecida
     ?
 Tienes que ver esta película : `You must see this movie` ?
 No deberías estar aquí : `You shouldn't be here` ?
-Deberías estudiar más los fines de semana : `You should study more on weekends` ?
+Deberías estudiar más los fines de semana : `You should study more at weekends` ?
 Deberías haber estudiado más : `You should have studied more` ?
 Es una gran película, tienes que verla : `It's a great movie, you must see it` (más fuerte que _should_) ?
 Mejor que lleves un paraguas.
 Parece que va a llover : `You’d better take an umbrella — it looks like rain`